 Program Strategy, Development, Coordination, and Oversight (45%)

-• Provide leadership and coordination of services throughout agency;
+- Provide leadership and coordination of services throughout the agency;

 Organizational Leadership and Representation (45%)

-• Serve as strategic thought partner and advisor to the Executive Director, inform and advise on overall strategy, trouble-shoot challenges, and step in as needed during major staff transitions;
+- Serve as a strategic thought partner and advisor to the Executive Director, inform and advise on overall strategy, troubleshoot challenges, and step in as needed during major staff transitions;

-• Attend conferences and convenings; and develop compelling materials, reports, and presentations about MISSSEY’s work and impact;
+- Attend conferences and conventions; and develop compelling materials, reports, and presentations about MISSSEY’s work and impact;

 Other Duties and Responsibilities (10%):

-• Must also have ability to work with vulnerable youth and with diverse staff, clients, and volunteers.
+- Must also have the ability to work with vulnerable youth and with diverse staff, clients, and volunteers.

-Required Licenses and Certificates: Position requires a valid California driver's license and reliable vehicle.
+Required Licenses and Certificates: The position requires a valid California driver's license and a reliable vehicle.